Taraknagar

 Taraknagar is a village in the Krishnaganj CD block in the Krishnanagar Sadar subdivision of the Nadia district, West Bengal, India situated 99 km north of Kolkata.
 Taraknagar is well connected with the state capital Kolkata via Kolkata Suburban Railway.

 Location

 Taraknagar is 99 km north of Kolkata (Calcutta) at 23.38°N 88.68°E. The village is located around less than 10 km from Bangladesh–India border.

 Education

-Literacy rate among the elderly people is quite low here.
-Taraknagar has two high schools (Taraknagar Ma Maharani High School and Taraknagar Jamuna Sundari High School) three primary schools and one kindergarten.
-Both the high schools are currently providing Arts subjects after class 10th.
+Taraknagar has few primary schools and two Govt. sponsored high schools: